Make a donation to Hertsmere Liberal Democrats

 Your donation will make a real difference.
-For example, LH recently donated £25 to Hertsmere Liberal Democrats, which pays for a leaflet on a local issue delivered by volunteers to 1,000 homes: a real boost.
+For example, recently donated £25 to Hertsmere Liberal Democrats, which pays for a leaflet on a local issue delivered by volunteers to 1,000 homes: a real boost.

 Donate to Hertsmere Liberal Democrats today

 Even if this is a one-off donation, we accept donations by Direct Debit.
 Donating is a simple online process and there are no forms to sign.
 Fees are lower which means more of your money goes where it's needed.
 Your payment is protected by the Direct Debit Guarantee.

 By making a donation you confirm that you are eligible to make political donations in the UK, and that this donation is not made for or on behalf of any other person.

 Donations to political parties, including sponsorship, are regulated by the Political Parties Elections and Referendums Act 2000.

 Anybody can donate up to £500 in any one calendar year.
 The Liberal Democrats only accept donations over £500 from permissible donors.